[Skip to Content]

 • Its achievements, initiatives, current activities and future plans are relevant to its mandate and vision.

-• The organization’s activities (creation, presentation, distribution of artistic work and/or the delivery of art services) are generally of good quality and contribute somewhat to the field.
+• The organization’s activities (creation, presentation, distribution of artistic work and/or the delivery of art services) are of good quality and contribute somewhat to the field.

 Rating: Below Average (2)

-• The organization’s mandate and vision are unclear or not relevant.
+• The organization’s mandate and vision are unclear or not relevant

-• The organization’s activities (creation, presentation, distribution of artistic work and/or the delivery of art services) somewhat insufficient and generally of below average quality or contribute modestly to the field.
+• The organization’s activities (creation, presentation, distribution of artistic work and/or the delivery of art services) are somewhat insufficient and generally of below average quality or contribute modestly to the field.

 • The organization shows a limited commitment to the development and/or presentation of Ontario and Canadian artistic work.